Best Practices & Guidelines

 - Behavior: Silently clamps escapes within boundary

-- Use for: Multi-tenant systems, malware sandboxes, security research, user isolation
+- Use for: Multi-tenant file uploads (SaaS per-user storage), malware sandboxes, security research, user isolation

 - Requires: